Dholka: Architecture

 Regarded as the oldest municipality in Gujarat, the city has majestic ruined mosques featuring tracery work, carvings and designs.
 There are monuments there known as Pandava's Pathshala and Ali Khan's Mosque as well as mandapas and chattris (outdoor pavilions), all marked by the Archaeological Survey of India (ASI).

 Next to the lake stands the massive Dholka Idgah, or main mosque, which has mandapas on either side set some distance away.
 The three mosque towers are around 200 ft tall, with massive domes covering each hall.
 Outside, one set of steps leads to the top of the structure and another to the muezzin's tower.
 The entire building is constructed of brick and limestone mortar; its doorway features large religious inscriptions.
 The rear wall of the mosque has a series of intricately designed limestone jalis (perforated screens) while the central room has a minbar (pulpit) where the imam stands to deliver sermons.
 This tall features is made of marble and remains completely intact.
 From here, even a softly spoken voice resounds throughout the entire mosque, which consists of three halls, each with an area of more than 100 ft2.
 Each room has a spot identifying which direction is west, with a pilastered niche (mihrab) towards Mecca.
 Windows high up in the wall admit light and air to the building.
 The mosque is also called Ali Khan's mosque (or Alif Khan's mosque) and was built around the 11th century.
 Fallen pillars, grave stones with intricate patterns on all sides, and broken chattris (pavilions) lie within the premises of the idgah (congregation assembly area), while its paved ground is almost entirely covered in grass.
 A chattri similar in style to those found in the state of Rajasthan marks the border of the mosque area.

 Nearby stands the Pandava's Pathshala.
 This is where the pandavas are said to have practiced and honed their war skills.
 This massive fort-like structure is enclosed on all sides and distinctly Hindu in style, with a chattri on each of the four corners.
 There are battlements and guard positions all around, with halls in the center of this structure or boundary wall.

-Around 10 km from Dholka is a place known as "Chandisar" on the land of which the great war between "Arjun and Bhishma Pitamah" was believed to happen.
-The Arjun had used these jungle trees to hide his weapons during "agyatwas".
-Some people also claimed that those weapons are sometimes visible at midnight after a thousands of years of happenings.
+Around 10 km from Dholka is a place known as Chandisar on the land of which the great war between Arjun and Bhishma Pitamah was believed to happen.
+Arjun is said to have used jungle trees to hide his weapon.
+Some claim that those weapons are still visible at midnight.

-The city has so many underground water tanks and even UNDERGROUND WALK WAYS too.
-Since the Archaeological Survey of India is not taking interest in all these things / site, the said heritage monuments gets ruined.
-Surprisingly there is an under ground walkway at Brahmanpith, which was discovered by some people while resurfacing the road.
-Now it is closed and the door was fitted by the road.
-The monuments gets under road and will never even gets out.
+The city has many underground water tanks and underground walkways, including one at Brahmanpith, which has since been closed.